Accommodation Reconsideration Process

 The Center for Students with Disabilities (CSD) is vested by the University with the authority to determine appropriate accommodations for students with disabilities in the living and learning environment.
 CSD engages in an interactive process with each student and reviews each request for accommodations on an individualized, case-by-case and course-by-course basis.

-To initiate a formal reconsideration, the student must submit a written reconsideration request to the Executive Director of the CSD, Christine Wenzel, at christine.wenzel@uconn.edu.
+To initiate a formal reconsideration, the student must complete the Accommodation Reconsideration form for review by the Executive Director of the CSD, Christine Wenzel.
 The written reconsideration request should include:

 Upon receipt of the written reconsideration request, the Executive Director of the Center for Students with Disabilities, or their designee if indicated, will promptly review the written reconsideration request and the student’s file.
 A final decision will be provided to the student in writing in a timely manner, normally within fifteen (15) business days.
 Where the estimated timeframe cannot be adhered to, the Executive Director of the Center for Students with Disabilities, or their designee, will notify the student in writing explaining the reason for the delay and provide an anticipated decision date.
 If the Executive Director is the requesting student’s assigned DSP, the Executive Director will designate a member of the CSD’s Leadership Team to review the request for consideration.
 The Executive Director, or their designee, may meet with the student and gather necessary information from any relevant campus partners as part of the reconsideration process.
 The decision of the Executive Director of the Center for Students with Disabilities or their designee is final.